 More Things Japanese is a blog on Japanese culture, news, and food from the author of Samurai Awakening, Benjamin Martin.
-He has been studying Japan for many years, and has spent the last 4+ years living on small islands in Okinawa prefecture.
-He still lives in Okinawa, teaching English with the Japanese Exchange and Teaching Programme.
+He has been studying Japan for more than ten years, and has spent the last 5+ years living on small islands in Okinawa prefecture.
+He still lives in Okinawa working as a International Relations Coordinator for the Okinawa Prefecture Ocean Thermal Energy Conversion (OTEC) Project on Kume Island.
 You can find out more about him on Facebook, his author profile, or by commenting on any post.

 More Things Japanese is based on the book Things Japanese written by Basil Hall Chamberlain in the 1900′s.
 It was a collection of articles on varying aspects of Japanese life and culture.
 More Things Japanese hopes to follow along in his footsteps, but for today’s world.

 Interested in Japan?
 Have a question you’d like answered?
 Post a comment or email me.
 I’d love to hear from you.

 **The schedule for posts has changed a few times over the last year as I’ve tried to find the right balance for my many writing projects.
 From October 2012 on we’ll be going to one regular post a week.
 Thank you for reading and as always feel free to let me know if you’d like to see more (or less) of anything.**